scott-the-programmer/terraform-provider-minikube/docs/resources/cluster.md

 - `host_only_cidr` (String) The CIDR to be used for the minikube VM (virtualbox driver only)
 - `host_only_nic_type` (String) NIC Type used for host only network.
 One of Am79C970A, Am79C973, 82540EM, 82543GC, 82545EM, or virtio (virtualbox driver only)
 - `hyperkit_vpnkit_sock` (String) Location of the VPNKit socket used for networking.
 If empty, disables Hyperkit VPNKitSock, if 'auto' uses Docker for Mac VPNKit connection, otherwise uses the specified VSock (hyperkit driver only)
-- `hyperkit_vsock_ports` (List of String) List of guest VSock ports that should be exposed as sockets on the host (hyperkit driver only)
+- `hyperkit_vsock_ports` (Set of String) List of guest VSock ports that should be exposed as sockets on the host (hyperkit driver only)
 - `hyperv_external_adapter` (String) External Adapter on which external switch will be created if no external switch is found. (hyperv driver only)
 - `hyperv_use_external_switch` (Boolean) Whether to use external switch over Default Switch if virtual switch not explicitly specified. (hyperv driver only)
 - `hyperv_virtual_switch` (String) The hyperv virtual switch name.
 Defaults to first found. (hyperv driver only)
 - `image_mirror_country` (String) Country code of the image mirror to be used.
 Leave empty to use the global one.
 For Chinese mainland users, set it to cn.
 - `image_repository` (String) Alternative image repository to pull docker images from.
 This can be used when you have limited access to gcr.io.
 Set it to "auto" to let minikube decide one for you.
 For Chinese mainland users, you may use local gcr.io mirrors such as registry.cn-hangzhou.aliyuncs.com/google_containers
-- `insecure_registry` (List of String) Insecure Docker registries to pass to the Docker daemon.
+- `insecure_registry` (Set of String) Insecure Docker registries to pass to the Docker daemon.
 The default service CIDR range will automatically be added.
 - `install_addons` (Boolean) If set, install addons.
 Defaults to true.
 - `interactive` (Boolean) Allow user prompts for more information
-- `iso_url` (List of String) Locations to fetch the minikube ISO from.
+- `iso_url` (Set of String) Locations to fetch the minikube ISO from.
 - `keep_context` (Boolean) This will keep the existing kubectl context and will create a minikube context.
 - `kubernetes_version` (String) The Kubernetes version that the minikube VM will use (ex: v1.2.3, 'stable' for v1.26.3, 'latest' for v1.27.0-rc.0).
 Defaults to 'stable'.
 - `kvm_gpu` (Boolean) Enable experimental NVIDIA GPU support in minikube